eleo-jens/site_cv/README.md

+My portfolio webiste

-The website your are navigating right now is a school project that allowed me to display my different projets, my professional background and my web developer skills.
-This website is entirely coded with the web trio HTML/CSS/JavaScript.
-Including bilingual and theme toggles, generation of a timeline and creation of a filter project menu in vanilla JS and the integration of Highchart library.
+This portfolio allows me to display my different projets, professional background and web developer skills.
+This website is entirely programmed with the web trio HTML/CSS/JavaScript.
+It includes the following vanilla JS features:
+- bilingual and theme toggles
+- a timeline
+- a filter project menu
+- the integration of Highchart library